Doamna Chiajna: Life

-She was born as Ana in Poland, the daughter of prince Peter IV Rareș, and married prince Mircea the Shepherd in 1545.
-She founded the first school in Romania, at Câmpulung, in 1552.
+Mircea was defeated in battle by Radu Ilie at Mănești on November 16, 1552.
+Chiajna, Mircea, and their children were forced to flee, seeking succour with family in Giurgiu.
+Mircea returned to the throne the next year.

+Chiajna and Mircea had seven children, including Peter the Younger.

 After the death of her spouse in 1559, she became regent in Wallachia on behalf of her son, Peter the Younger.
-She is described as an energetic, intelligent and gifted politician.
-In 1575, she was abducted by the Ottomans and deported to Aleppo in Syria.
+She is described as an energetic, intelligent and gifted politician, who fiercely defended her son's throne.
+Legend holds that in 1575 she was abducted by the Ottomans and deported to Aleppo in Syria.

 Last sourced report on 1588 and her resting place whereabouts remained unclear.